-Applying for a Canada PR (Permanent Residency) grants the right to live, work, and study anywhere in Canada indefinitely, with access to healthcare, social benefits, and legal protections.
+Applying for a Canada PR (Permanent Residency) gives you the right to live, work, and study anywhere in Canada indefinitely, along with access to universal healthcare, social benefits, and strong legal protections.
 Canada is actively increasing its immigration targets to support economic growth and address labor shortages across various sectors.

 *Willing to migrate to Canada?
 Talk to Y-Axis to complete guidance.